-James Olson, PEng, is interim dean of the Faculty of Applied Science and a professor of mechanical engineering at the University of British Columbia.
+James Olson, PEng, is dean of the Faculty of Applied Science and a professor of mechanical engineering at the University of British Columbia.

 A former director of the Pulp and Paper Centre and interim director of the Institute for Computing, Information and Cognitive Systems at UBC, Olson was associate dean of research and industry partnerships at the Faculty of Applied Science from 2014 until his appointment as interim dean in June 2017.
+He began his five-year term as dean on March 1, 2018.

 Olson has played an instrumental role in the recent expansion of UBC’s engineering program, including the formation of the new School of Biomedical Engineering and the growth of various diversity, outreach, research and study programs.
 He has also created and led two research consortiums involving multiple companies and universities, which are working not only to develop innovative technologies and high-value energy products, but also to train highly qualified personnel and strengthen partnerships with industry, government and other academic institutions.